outpaddling/LPJS/README.md

 features for emotional appeal.
 Modularity is the key to maintainable software.
 Hence, we will not add functionality that can be readily provided by independent tools.
-E.g. file transfer for nodes that lack direct access to files can be provided by highly-evolved general tools such as curl and rsync.
+E.g. file transfer for nodes that lack direct access to files can be provided by highly-evolved, portable tools such as curl and rsync.
 This follows the design philosophy of the C language, which does not provide syntactic features that can be readily provided by a library function.